vives-project-xp/InteractiveWall/README.md

 This project was created as part of the Project Experience course at [VIVES University of Applied Sciences](https://www.vives.be/en).
 The goal of this project was to create a Proof of Concept interactive wall that can play music when touching the board on certain places.
 ## What is the interactive wall?
 The interactive wall is a wall with tiles that are touch sensitive using the capacitive touch sensors available on the Bare Conductive Touch board and the ESP32.
 Each tile has its own output sound that comes from a speaker.
+The sounds can change based on what you desire.

 ## The Team
 [Luca De Clerck](https://github.com/LucaClrk)